 A successful and experienced leader of projects, programmes, and departments, skilled in building relationships to create groups from disparate partners to deliver solutions and effect change.
 After receiving a Social Innovation Award from the Melting Pot in Edinburgh, and supported by the Edinburgh Centre for Carbon Innovation, set up The Surefoot Effect, CIC, to provide a hub for practitioners working with values-based change.
 Current work through Surefoot includes design and facilitation of workshops and action learning programmes, coaching and mentoring, and training of facilitators.

 Liz has been working on sustainability and climate change education in the third sector since graduating in 2008.
-She currently works for New Caledonian Woodlands, a small Scottish charity working to enhance the natural environment, inspire positive environmental behaviour change and improve mental and physical well-being.
+She is currently the Learning and Engagement Manager for the Cambo Heritage Trust which provides outdoor experiences for a wide variety of people.

 Liz has worked with businesses, schools, other charities and community groups to measure and reduce their carbon footprints and to deliver effective climate change communication.